-The Charge shall be provided by the Associate Dean of Academic Affairs and Educational Innovation to any student suspected of prohibited conduct as soon as possible after the investigation is concluded.
+For alleged violations resulting in a formal notice of charge, the charge shall be provided by the Senior AD to the student as soon as possible after the investigation is concluded.

-The Charge shall be addressed to the student who allegedly violated the Student Codes ("Accused Student") and shall include a brief outline of the facts upon which the Charge is based and potential sanctions which may result if the Accused Student is found responsible.
-The Office of Academic Integrity or the Office of Student Conduct, as well as the Associate Dean of Admission and Student Affairs and Chair of the Committee on Professional Integrity will be copied on the Notice of Charge.
+The charge shall be addressed to the student who allegedly violated the Student Codes ("Accused Student") and shall include a brief outline of the facts upon which the charge is based and potential sanctions which may result if the Accused Student is found responsible.
+The Office of Academic Integrity or the Office of Student Conduct, as well as the Student Affairs AD and Chair of the Committee on Professional Integrity will be copied on the Notice of Charge.

-The Charge shall be delivered electronically to the Accused Student through the University's designated student e-mail system regardless of where the student resides or, if necessary, by any other means reasonably designed to ensure the Accused Student receives it.
+The charge shall be delivered electronically to the Accused Student through the University's designated student e-mail system regardless of where the student resides or, if necessary, by any other means reasonably designed to ensure the Accused Student receives it.

-The Charge shall include written notice to the Accused Student that prior student code violations may be considered in the determination of sanctions and that the Accused Student will be provided an opportunity to address any such information.
+The charge shall include written notice to the Accused Student that prior student code violations may be considered in the determination of sanctions and that the Accused Student will be provided an opportunity to address any such information.

-The Charge shall identify a date and time for the Accused Student to meet with the Associate Dean of Academic Affairs and Educational Innovation and Associate Dean of Admissions and Student Affairs, to discuss the Student Codes, procedures, and the remedial options available to the Accused Student, including to determine if the Associate Dean of Academic Affairs, Educational Innovation, Associate Dean of Admissions and Student Affairs, and Accused Student can agree on the facts and, if warranted, identify a mutually-agreeable sanction to be imposed (i.e., an agreed resolution).
+The charge shall identify a date and time for the Accused Student to meet with the Senior AD and Student Affairs AD, to discuss the Student Codes, procedures, and the remedial options available to the Accused Student, including to determine if the Senior AD, Student Affairs AD, and Accused Student can agree on the facts and, if warranted, identify a mutually-agreeable sanction to be imposed (i.e., an agreed resolution).